 The Foundation operates without discrimination as to race, national origin, religion, gender, gender preference, age, or disability or that perceived as a disability in the consideration of grant requests.
 Likewise, grants will be awarded only to those organizations operating without the aforementioned discriminations.

 Requests for support of projects presented by religious groups will be considered if a general community need is being met and the project does not promote the teachings or doctrine of a particular church or religious organization.
 No grants will be made to any political organization or to support attempts to influence the legislation of any governing body other than through making available to the community at large the results of non-partisan analysis, study and/or research.
+Please see guidelines for school corporations for details relating to grants to public school corporations.
+No grants are made for travel related expenses.

 In reviewing grant proposals, the Foundation gives careful consideration to: